hughobrien/psu-constitution/README.md

 1. On the instruction of the President or in their absence the Executive, deputise for the President in all matters.

-2. Co-ordinate the activities of Union representatives on Faculty Boards.
+2. Coordinate the activities of Union representatives on Faculty Boards.
 They shall chair the Union Council and convene such meetings with the agreement of the executive.

 3. Act as the Union’s Secretary and shall hold overall responsibility for all the Union office records.